Automata Learning from Preference and Equivalence Queries: Introduction

-We contribute (1) \ouralgorithm{}, a novel \lstar{} style algorithm based on preferences over immediate reward, (2) theoretical guarantees of correctness of the learner's final hypothesis and termination of the algorithm, (3) supporting empirical results for our theoretical analysis, and (4) empirical results demonstrating the efficacy of the algorithm's ability to learn reward machines via preferences, as measured by isomorphism and policy regret between reward machines.
+We contribute (a) \ouralgorithm{}, a novel \lstar{} style algorithm for learning Moore machines using preference and equivalence queries; under \emph{exact} and \textit{PAC-identifica-tion} settings we provide (b) theoretical analysis of query complexity, correctness, and minimalism, and (c) supporting empirical results, demonstrating the efficacy of the algorithm's ability to learn reward machines from preference and equivalence queries.